benradstone/wandisco-documentation/docs/quickstarts/testing/test-cdh-sandbox-liveanalytics.md

 ## Next steps

 You have now successfully replicated data from your CDH Sandbox to your target storage and Databricks cluster.
-Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you.
+Contact [WANdisco](https://wandisco.com/contact) for further information about LiveData Plane and what it can offer you.